Siddardar/metabase-iris-driver/README.md

 ## Contributing

 Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+Take a look at the issues tracker for ideas!

 ### Development Guidelines